AdaCore/learn/courses/advanced-ada/chapters/design_patterns.rst

        overriding function Template (Self : Text_Block) return String is ("otherfile.html");

+.. admonition:: In other languages

+    This design pattern is the Ada equivalent of a Python class member.
-Compared to Python, this is in fact more powerful, because some of the children could provide a more complex body for :ada:`Template`, so we are not limited to using the value of a simple variable as in Python.
+    Compared to Python, however, this approach is in fact more powerful, because some of the children could provide a more complex body for :ada:`Template`, so we are not limited to using the value of a simple variable as in Python.

 In fact, we can do this in the spec itself, by using a conditional expression (another new feature of Ada 2012):

 .. code-block:: ada